 Top 10 Family Activities in North Carolina

-In no particular order, here are ten cool things to do in North Carolina with kids. it’s a good mix of culture, nature and the unexpected.
-These are by far not the only things to do in their towns or counties, but they are enough to get you started planning a trip.
+In no particular order, here are ten cool things to do on a North Carolina family getaway.
+It’s a good mix of culture, nature and the unexpected.
+These are by far not the only things to do in these towns or counties, but they are enough to get you started planning a trip.
+(Read about North Carolina resorts too.)

 1. See Lemurs in Durham